Bach says Russia ban is to protect athletes, not punish them - NewsBreak

 “Let me emphasize again that these are protective measures, not sanctions.
 Measures to protect the integrity of competitions,” Bach told IOC members in an online meeting.
 “The safety of the Russian and Belarusian athletes and officials could not be guaranteed because of the deep anti-Russian and anti-Belarusian feelings in so many countries following the invasion.”

-The severity of the reaction to Russia and Belarus has provoked questions — including to FIFA — of why other countries which waged wars and even genocides had not previously faced the same isolation.
+The severity of the reaction to Russia and Belarus has provoked questions — including to soccer governing body FIFA — of why other countries which waged wars and even genocides had not previously faced the same isolation.

 Weeks before the Winter Olympics in Beijing in February, United Nations member states, including Russia, approved a truce document to last until mid-March, after the Winter Paralympics.